Course Title: Radiation Therapy 3

 1.8 2b.
 Under supervision demonstrate the ability to alert the appropriate health professional when you observe significant findings of a medically urgent nature

-3. Critically evaluate the clinical management options for a range of complex tumour sites;
+- Critically evaluate the clinical management options for a range of complex tumour sites

-5. Utilise 3D planning software to design and optimise dose distributions for complex planning techniques.
+- Utilise 3D planning software to design and optimise dose distributions for complex planning techniques

-6. Critically apply knowledge of dosimetry principles and critical appraisal of literature to plan evaluation of complex 3D planning techniques.
+- Critically apply knowledge of dosimetry principles and critical appraisal of literature to plan evaluation of complex 3D planning techniques in written and verbal communications

 Overview of Learning Activities

 You will learn through a variety of activities that will include lectures, tutorials and laboratory classes, computer-based planning classes, Virtual Environment for Radiotherapy Training (VERT) simulation, attendance at a work-integrated learning (WIL) clinical placement and self-directed study.
-This course is supported by the Blackboard learning management system.
+This course is supported by RMIT's online Learning Management System (LMS).

-You will undertake the equivalent of three hours per week in lectures and three hours per week in problem-based learning classes.
+You will undertake the equivalent of five hours per week in lectures and three hours per week in problem-based practical classes.
 In addition you are expected to spend a minimum of four hours per week in independent study.
 You will also attend a 5-week block clinical placement.

 Overview of Learning Resources

-You are expected to make use of the course Blackboard site (accessed via myRMIT).
+You are expected to make use of RMIT's online Learning Management System (LMS).
 This resource provides a range of materials aimed at supporting your learning and you are encouraged to actively use this site and the material it contains.
 You are also expected to conduct a significant level of self-directed learning to reinforce learned concepts.
 There is the expectation that you will access appropriate peer-reviewed literature via the RMIT library.
 The Medical Radiations Subject Guide (URL: http://rmit.libguides.com/medical-radiations) provides useful references.
 A detailed course schedule will be available via myRMIT.
-Any changes to this schedule due to unforeseen circumstances will be posted on the course Blackboard site.
+Any changes to this schedule due to unforeseen circumstances will be posted on the LMS.

 Overview of Assessment